Iran and the US harden their positions over talks to end the nearly month-old war

 This story has been updated to correct the death toll in Israel, and that a Trump envoy says there are strong signs Iran can be persuaded it has no option but a deal.

 Rising reported from Bangkok.
-Associated Press writers Julia Frankel in Jerusalem, Rod McGuirk in Melbourne, Australia, Jamey Keaten in Geneva and Giovanna Dell'Orto in Miami contributed to this report.
+Associated Press writers Julia Frankel, Koral Saeed and Sam Metz in Jerusalem, Rod McGuirk in Melbourne, Australia, Jamey Keaten in Geneva and Giovanna Dell'Orto in Miami contributed to this report.